-- Mix water with yeast, let it sit for a minute or so.
-Add sugar and salt.
-In small portions add flour.
-If you are using mixer, use dough hook, mix on low speed until the dough comes together in a mass.
-Mix on medium speed for 2 minutes.
-Dough should clear the sides but stick to the bottom.
+- Knead at medium speed for 2 minutes.
+The dough should clear the sides, but stick to the bottom.
 (If it is too sticky, add 1 tablespoon of flour at a time.
-If too dry, add 1 tablespoon of water to dough to adjust.)
-Let dough rest for 5 minutes.
+If too dry, add 1 tablespoon of water to the dough to adjust.)
+Let the dough rest for 5 minutes.

 - Turn the mixer on again and mix for 3 minutes.
-When cycle is completed, turn dough onto a lightly floured surface.
-Let it rise for 1½ hour.
+When the cycle is completed, turn the dough onto a lightly floured surface and cover with a damp towel.
+Let it rise for 1½ hours.

-- Divide in half.
+- Divide the dough in half.
 Roll each portion into a 10-in. x 8-in. rectangle.
-Roll up jelly-roll style, starting with a long side; pinch seams to seal.
+Starting with the long side, roll up the dough jelly-roll style; pinch the edges to seal.

-- Grease pan with oil.
-Cover and let rise in a warm place until doubled, about 30 minutes.
+- Place the bread rolls onto a lined baking sheet.
+Cover and let it rise in a warm place until doubled in size, at least 30 minutes.

-- Whisk egg and water; brush over loaves.
-With a sharp knife, make four shallow slashes across the top of each loaf.
-Bake at 375 degrees F for 20-25 minutes or until golden brown.
+- Whisk the egg and water; and brush over the loaves.
+Using a sharp knife, make four shallow slashes across the top of each loaf.
+Bake at 375°F for 20-25 minutes or until golden brown.